 Luther & Cohen (2014) attempt to replicate their previous study (see above).
 The authors affirm that their previous findings, as well as Lester & Wolff (2013), do not have the appropriate measures of production and prices.
 Nor is their present study here.
 The conclusion from the present study is mixed.

 Unlike their previous study, they have data covering 60 months.
-Figure 4 depicts the IRFs for productivity gap, and it shows that the crude PPI increase by 2% and reacts faster than intermediate and finished PPI who grows by only 1%.
+Figure 4 depicts the IRFs for productivity gap, and it shows that the crude PPI increases by 2% and reacts faster than intermediate and finished PPI which grows by only 1%.
 The fact that finished PPI grows after crude PPI would also be coherent with the story underlined in the ABCT, where the rising wages in more roundabout industries will sooner or later give rise to an additional spending in consumer goods.
 With regard to industrial production, the primary and semifinished IP grow by 1% whereas crude and finished IP grow by a mere 0.05%.
 This is incoherent with the ABCT.
 Figure 3, depicting IRFs after FFR shocks, shows that crude IP increases by less than other IPs, and that intermediate and finished PPI are more or less constant over time while crude PPI increases by 2%.

 7. Austrian Economics: Application on Norwegian Business Cycles (Bjerkenes, H., Kiil, H., & Anker-Nilssen, P., 2010)